hsm207/sycamore/docs/source/welcome_to_sycamore/get_started.md

 1. Check to see if you are missing environment variables.
 If so, please set them using the instructions earlier in the guide.

-2. If it is constantly OOMing, increase the memory for your Docker container

-Via Docker Desktop: Settings > Resources > scroll down > ...
+2. If it is constantly OOMing, increase the memory for your Docker container.
+To do this via Docker Desktop: Settings > Resources > scroll down > ...

-The minimum successfully tested resources were 4GB RAM, 4GB Swap, 64GB disk space
+* The minimum successfully tested resources were 4GB RAM, 4GB Swap, 64GB disk space

 **Reset Sycamore entirely**